 These are just a few of the many warning signs of unsafe driving.
 If you feel the driver may present a hazard on the road, it may be time for the driver to give up the keys.
 This can be a very difficult call for you to make, especially if the driver is a parent or other close figure used to having their independence.
 What you must keep in mind is their safety, and the safety of others must come first.

-A re-examination is when a person's driving skills must be reevaluated based on one or more factors, including the driver's physical or mental condition, or driving record.
+A re-examination is when a person's driving skills must be reevaluated based on one or more factors, including the driver's physical or mental condition or driving record.
 A family member, physician, or public safety officer may recommend a re-examination.
 Other times, information in a license renewal application, driving record, or disabled parking placard application may prompt a re-examination.

 The re-examination involves the evaluation of an individual by a DMV examiner.
 It consists of a vision test and a driving test.
 A written test may be required depending on specific circumstances.
-To prepare for the test you may wish to enroll in a driving school to brush up on your skills.
+To prepare for the test, you may wish to enroll in a driving school to improve your skills.
 Following the re-examination, the examiner will decide whether any action should be taken regarding your driving privileges, such as restrictions, suspension, or revocation.

 How to Request a Driver Re-Examination

 If appropriate evaluations and recommendations have been made and the driver continues to refuse to hand over the keys, a request may be sent to the DMV asking for a re-examination of the driver.
 Written requests may be submitted by mail (mailing address) or email us using our DMV Contact Form.